-Before you go into production, make sure to test the product; not because we don't believe it, but to make sure that you get used to how it works.
+Before you go into production, make sure to test the product.
+This ensures that you get used to how it works.

 Below we give you a list of potential ideas to consider regarding security, but this list is not exhaustive – it is just a good starting point.

 - Expose to the public only the ports needed for clients to connect to the VPN